atomicwest/BlenderScripts/README.md

 * ###[Mass Selection UI][selectionUI]
   * By default selects all objects in the scene, then selects all objects that match the "Duplicate Name" UI field

+* ###[Add Dynamics to Many][adddyn]

 * ###[Mass Animation][MAUI]
-  * Current versions do not work well as a UI, it is better to modify the standalone asteroid animation script and run directly for now.
+  * Current versions of translation/rotation/scaling animation UI do not work well as a UI, it is better to modify the standalone asteroid animation script and run directly for now.

 * Old subfolder contains deprecated versions of scripts mentioned above.
   * E.g. dupobj_vent.py was used to create several vent plates for the [Deathtrooper][deathtrooper] helmet project.